 One interesting thing about these green iguanas is that they use non-verbal communication like head bobbing and moving the flap of skin under their necks (dewlaps).
 They extend their dewlaps to ascertain territoriality as well as when courting a female green iguana.
 Head bobbing, on the other hand, may signal recognition of another iguana or its level of agitation.
 The more intense its emotion the more rigorous the head bobbing will be.

 Look out for any sign of aggression such as standing on all fours, drawing in a deep breath so as to appear larger, and lowering its dewlap (the skin flap under its chin).
 Be ready whenever it happens.
 If you are able to provide it with the basic needs, you definitely won’t need to worry about this happening, however.

 The average lifespan of this generally docile reptile is about 20 years, so if you are planning to have it as a pet, you will surely have a lot of memories to share long before your iguana expires.
 To keep them healthy and safe, you need to know how to better provide their basic requirements.
 Read on to find some useful tips on how to do this.

 Although a green iguana may be placed inside an aquarium, they will soon grow to be too large for this housing.
 They usually need a lot of space as they love roaming around, even climbing.
-For this reason, you may need to build a penned-off space for the reptile.
+For this reason, you may need to build a best iguana cage.
 A small room where the temperature, humidity, and ultraviolet (UV) light exposure can be controlled will also be a great alternative.
 The enclosure should also be twice its length and about six feet or more as these lizards love climbing around.
 Like other reptiles, such as a bearded dragon, a male green iguana is territorial, hence should not be kept together with another male iguana.

 Unless you can certain that you can provide the right facilities for an adult green iguana, you should NEVER consider purchasing one to keep as a pet.